pedrosqra/Rodolfo/README.md

 npx react-native run-android
 ```

-3. Then, open a new tab in your terminal an run yarn start.
+3. Then, open a new tab in your terminal and run yarn start.

 ```sh
 yarn start